PF

 Instructions

-1. 1Dice the onion and celery, mince the garlic, slice the carrots, and cut the baby potatoes in half before you begin.
+1. 1Dice the onion and celery, mince the garlic, slice the carrots, and cut the potatoes into bite-sized pieces.
+Cut the chicken thighs into 1-inch pieces and toss with the flour until evenly coated.

-5. 5Add the onion, celery, garlic, and carrots to the pot and continue to sauté until the onions are soft.
-Use the moisture released by the vegetables to dissolve and scrape the browned bits off the bottom of the pot.
+3. 3Add the onion, celery, garlic, and carrots to the same pot over medium heat.
+Cook 4–5 minutes, stirring occasionally, until the onions soften and release moisture; use this to scrape up the browned bits from the bottom of the pot.

 Nutrition — Per Serving